Heroheru/SRGAN-For-Pneumonia/README.md

 The model uses a modified loss function tailored to X-ray characteristics (ChexNet Feature Extractor Layers)  to improve structural clarity and diagnostic quality.

+Important Notes
+This repository is dedicated to inference and model evaluation only.
+The training process was conducted separately as part of the research and is not included in this repository due to scope and reproducibility considerations.

+Model Information
+model_generator_069.py contains the SRGAN generator architecture with pre-trained weights, developed and trained in the context of this study and prior experimental work by the author.

 ---

 ##  Dataset